 Frequently asked questions

-• Direct Primary Care (DPC) is a membership model for healthcare that replaces the hassle of insurance for routine visits with a simple monthly fee.
-Your membership covers all routine and preventive primary care—no copays, no surprise bills—and gives you direct access to your doctor by text, phone, or video whenever questions come up.
+Direct Primary Care (DPC) is a membership model for primary care.
+The hassle of billing insurance for routine visits is replaced with a simple monthly fee.
+Your membership covers primary-care services provided by our clinicians, and gives you direct access to your doctor by text, phone, or video whenever questions come up.

 Think of it like car insurance: we don’t use insurance for oil changes or routine maintenance, only for accidents.
 DPC applies the same idea to healthcare—using insurance for major or unexpected events, while keeping everyday care simple and accessible.

-Because DPC practices care for much smaller patient panels (usually 300–500 patients instead of 2,000–3,000), your doctor has more time to focus on prevention, be available when something urgent arises, and truly get to know you.
-The result is healthcare that’s personal, transparent, and designed to keep you as healthy and satisfied as possible.
+Traditional primary care doctors must care for 2000+ patients.
+In the DPC model, we are able to limit our practice to just a fraction of that.
+This allows us to focus on prevention, be available when something urgent arises, and most importantly, to truly get to know you.
+The result is care that’s personal, transparent, and designed to keep you as healthy and satisfied as possible.

 Concierge practices usually bill insurance in addition to charging a membership fee, which is often much higher.
 They may still rely heavily on insurance reimbursements, with all the paperwork and restrictions that come with them.